-- •If the oil level is too high, remove the excess oil through the oil filler opening using a syringe or some other suitable device. - •If the oil level is too low, add the oil to reach the correct level.
+- If the oil level is too high, remove the excess oil, using a syringe or some other suitable device, through the oil filler opening. - •If the oil level is too low, add the correct amount of oil.
 Use the same type and brand of oil that is already in the engine.

-If the engine oil gets extremely low or if the oil pump does not function properly, or oil passages are clogged, or otherwise do not function properly, the oil pressure warning light will light.
+If the engine oil gets extremely low or if the oil pump or oil passages clog up or otherwise do not function properly, the oil pressure warning light will light.
 If this light stays on when the engine speed is running slightly above the idle speed, stop the engine immediately and find the cause.